angiebrr/ntsg-backup-scripts/bin/linux/readme.md

 ## Known Issues

 - There is only a 64-bit version
 - Paths MUST be absolute if you are only using the "run" file.
-If you use the `--keep` and '--noexec` commands and run the `ntsg_backup.sh` script directly, then the path does not need to be absolute.
+If you use the `--keep` and `--noexec` commands and run the `ntsg_backup.sh` script directly, then the path does not need to be absolute.